olabiyi/microbiome-dashbaoard/README.md

 # microbiome-dashbaoard
 A simple flexdashboard to browse microbiome datasets.
-Static html report and a runtime shiny.
+A static html dashboard report and a runtime shiny.